Controlled Waste Regulations 2012 Policy

 Within the Dorset Council area there is a contrast of policies in different areas regarding the services provided and the charges for these services.
 There are many ways such venues deal with waste for example: some have a commercial contract, some receive a free collection, others encourage users to take waste home.
 In addition a considerable number of sites have recycling bring banks located in their car parks which are also open to public use.

-Whilst it is appropriate that discretion is used not to charge for waste collected from halls in the first category, there is a possibility of an unfair competitive advantage given to such premises which also generates commercial waste and which may be in competition with other venues (which are not exempt from charges) for social events, hosting clubs etc.
+Whilst it is appropriate that discretion is used not to charge for waste collected from halls in the first category, there is a possibility of an unfair competitive advantage given to such premises which also generates business waste and which may be in competition with other venues (which are not exempt from charges) for social events, hosting clubs etc.

 Policy recommendation:

-• halls used wholly or mainly for public meetings will be offered up to 240litre of rubbish capacity and 240-litre of recycling capacity each fortnight on a collection only rate.
+• halls used wholly or mainly for public meetings will be offered up to 240 litre of rubbish capacity and 240-litre of recycling capacity each fortnight on a collection only rate.
 A weekly food waste collection can also be provided if there is demand for this.
 This would also be charged on a collection only rate.
 Please note these services would only be available once the ‘recycle for Dorset’ service is available in that area.
 An alternative service will be offered in the meantime, however this may not include the same range of materials

 Note: where bring banks are located close to community or village halls for use of the general public they will remain in place.
-These bring banks will be considered as part of an over-arching review into the DWP bring bank provision.

 Review